 Agility at the Edge – A Necessity, Not a Choice

-While most solutions offer edge capability limited to sensor & cloud connectivity and data transport, Sayantek’s eRED is an agile, distributed and programmable edge platform built with comprehensive security, cloud SaaS/PaaS integrations, M2M connectors and out-of-the-box analytics to accelerate solutions. eRED has two components: eRED Edge that is deployed on customer premises (factory floors, remote locations, data centers, etc) to run a variety of data management services such as data collection from multiple sources, storage, aggregation, stream analytics, and secure data transport to the cloud and eRED Controller that can be hosted in cloud or on-prem that allows operators to create edge apps (called flows) and deploy them on one or more edge instances simultaneously.
+Sayantek’s eRED is an agile, distributed and programmable edge platform built with comprehensive security, SaaS/PaaS integrations, M2M connectors and out-of-the-box analytics to accelerate solutions. eRED has two components: eRED Edge that is deployed on customer premises (factory floors, remote locations, oil/gas wells, etc) and eRED Controller that is hosted in cloud or on-prem. eRED Edge is capable of running a variety of data management services such as data collection, local storage, aggregation, stream analytics, and transport data securely to the cloud. eRED Controller allows operators to create edge apps (called flows) and deploy them on one or more edge instances simultaneously.

 |Simplify management of multiple edge instances